turquoise-trucking/2019-turquoise-theme/readme.md

 ## How is the theme converted?

 The gist for WordPress Themes is to make sure certain files are present with specific template code used for it to recognize the theme as legit.
-The process includes; following reference material for correct structure such as this [SitePoint article](https://www.sitepoint.com/bootstrap-wordpress-theme-integration/), making sure the default stylesheet contains comments allowing WordPress to allow the theme, splitting the code into PHP includes, [enqueuing style sheets and functions](https://developer.wordpress.org/reference/functions/wp_enqueue_style/), and copying remaining /body/ code into individual pages through the WordPress Dashboard.
+The process includes; following reference material for correct structure such as this [SitePoint article](https://www.sitepoint.com/bootstrap-wordpress-theme-integration/), making sure the default stylesheet contains comments allowing WordPress to allow the theme, splitting the code into PHP includes, [enqueuing style sheets and functions](https://developer.wordpress.org/reference/functions/wp_enqueue_style/), and copying remaining *body* code into individual pages through the WordPress Dashboard.
 In order for active navigation styles can be applied per page via Bootstrap the navigation bar must be in the page copy and modified per page not as an include.

 ## How will deployment be handled?

 Themes can only be specified site-wide not per page so all code must be copied and in place before the theme can be applied.
-Once each page is made and checked for proper links a temporary redirect will be written on the hosting server to point to a /maintenance/ page.
+Once each page is made and checked for proper links a temporary redirect will be written on the hosting server to point to a *maintenance* page.
 Then the new pages will take place of old pages and ensured to work before removing the redirect.